BlindfoldedSurgery/actions-releases/README.md

-# actions-actions
+# actions-releases

-This repository contains a set of reusable workflows geared towards supporting the maintenance of such reusable workflows.
+This repository contains a set of reusable workflows geared towards supporting the release process of a versioned project.

 The project follows semantic versioning.
 You can depend on tags for specific versions of use a major version tag (e.g. `v1`).